Director of Student Engagement and Community Programs

-Rochelle is a Junior with a double major in Political Science and English.
-She also serves as President of Sigma Tau Delta, a student mentor, and the co-editor of the literary magazine, Damozel.
+Rochelle is a Senior with a double major in Political Science and English.
 During the summer of 2020 she started her internship with Senator Shelly Hettleman of District 11 and the Maryland General Assembly.
 Her daily Affirmation comes from Proverbs 3:5 and encourages her to put her best foot forward even during challenging times.

 Kelsey is a nursing student with a minor in philosophy.
-She is also involved in many things around campus including OPA, SGA, Peer Educator, Orientation Leader, Student Representative on the Academic Affairs and Student Life Committee, Anchorage Program, and the Ethics Bowl Competition Team.
 She loves advocating and finding new ways to help others have a great college experience.
 Outside of school, Kelsey loves animals and always has a bunch including two labs.
 Kelsey also loves to travel, craft, workout, and spend time with loved ones.

 Mentorship Coordinator over the Anchorage Program

 Jolisse is a double major of international relations and political science.
-She is also the President of the Global Advocacy Club, President of the Class of 2023, NDMU’s First Newman Civic Fellow, and Student Representative of NDMU to the Maryland Higher Education Commission (MHEC).
 As an out-of-state student, her time at NDMU has been maximized to its full potential and she would not picture herself completing her undergraduate degree anywhere else!